jabney/slackish/README.md

 - Styles and DOM structure are customized/reimagined to some degree.
 - Various custom abstractions have been added, such as the `namespace` service for interacting with a remote namespace data server.
 - A modest DOM manipulation library has been implemented.

+## Todo

+- Implement flux data store on server and/or client.
+- Persist chat data on the server.